drl-test/drl-test.github.io/ssg_blog/content/posts/cartpole-demo__extention-with-goal-guided-control/index.md

+## Differences

+Compared to the Cartpole-V1 problem, there are some important differences:

+- Solution Existence: There May NOT exist a solution for this goal-guided version.
+- Control Complexity: To get close to the goal, there may include complex action sequces like accelerating, decelerating, bootstraping, etc.
+- Implicit Boundary Violation: since more complex actions to take, it's more easy the simulation will stop for voilating the termination condition.

 ## Method

 Here we try to solve this task by modifing policy $\pi(s)$ to $\pi(s \vert \text{goal})$ which is conditioned on the specified goal.
 This design also provides us the ability to control the steady cart position on the fly.